 - Oxygen Builder

 Genesis is a paid theme.
-Oxygen is a paid theme builder that will deactivate any theme you have installed.
+Oxygen is a paid plugin (visual site builder) that will deactivate any theme you have installed.
 Kadence, Blocksy, Suki, Astra and GeneratePress have free and paid options.